Jewish

 In 1840, about forty or fifty Jews were living in St. Louis.
 They banded together to buy a plot of land, outside the city limits, for a cemetery.
 On 3 October 1841, the first Jewish congregation, United Hebrew Congregation, was formed, and the cemetery officially became the United Hebrew Cemetery.
-Today that area is the midtown of St. Louis and the cemetery has long been relocated.
+Today that area is the midtown of St. Louis, and the cemetery has long been relocated.

-The congregation was also known as the Polish Congregation and it was strictly Orthodox.
+The congregation was also known as the Polish Congregation, and it was strictly Orthodox.
 Their first meeting place was rented at Broadway and Locust.
 Later, they moved to the Masonic Hall on First and Market Streets.

 As a strictly Orthodox congregation, United Hebrew was just not liberal enough for many of the newly arriving German Jews.
 During the 1840s and 1850s, several new congregations began, and over the next few decades, congregations that embraced Reform Judaism as well as Orthodox Judaism became well entrenched in the city.

-By 1847, Emanu El Congregation, consisting mostly of German Jews, was formed and in 1848, they established a second Jewish cemetery.
-By 1854, there were enough Jews in St. Louis to warrant a rabbi, and by 1855 the first synagogue was constructed.
+By 1847, Emanu El Congregation, consisting mostly of German Jews, was formed, and in 1848, they established a second Jewish cemetery.
+By 1854, there were enough Jews in St. Louis to warrant a rabbi, and by 1855, the first synagogue was constructed.
 By then, Emanu El and a group called B’nai B’rith had combined, and the new congregation, called B’nai El, built their structure on Sixth Street between Gratiot and Cerre Streets.

 By 1900, there were about 40,000 Jews living in St. Louis.
 There were four Jewish cemeteries, four Jewish newspapers, two funeral chapels, a Hebrew Free School, and many Jewish charitable organizations.
+St. Louis today is home to about 60,000 Jews.
+There are numerous Jewish congregations and cemeteries as well as a Holocaust museum, theater, charities, schools, and a nationally-known hospital complex.

 Cemetery Index